JoshPaulie/flask-pythonanywhere/video-script.md

-# Getting your flask app on the internet with PythonAnywhere
+# Get your flask app on the internet with PythonAnywhere

 ## assumptions
-- have a flask app, ready to deploy
+- have a flask app, already being tracked on github ready to deploy
-  - the app should be simple
+  - because we'll be using the free tier, your app should require little maintenance and be smaller than 512mb in total
 - understand git and tracking a repo on github
 - basic understanding of bash